nim-lang/website/jekyll/_posts/2021-10-18-version-160-released.md

 [malware](https://thehackernews.com/2021/03/researchers-spotted-malware-written-in.html)
-written in nim programming language which supposedly led to antivirus vendors falsely tagging **all** software written in Nim as a potential threat, including nim compiler, package manager and so on (core Nim tooling is written entirely in nim).
+written in nim programming language which supposedly led to antivirus vendors falsely tagging **all** software written in Nim as a potential threat, including Nim compiler, package manager and so on (core Nim tooling is written entirely in Nim).
 This has been an ongoing issue ever since - if you have any issues related to this, please report Nim compiler and associated tooling as false detection to the respective antivirus vendors.